Search Results :

 Get User Info Endpoint https://graph.microsoft.com/oidc/userinfo

-• After successfully saving the configurations, click on the Perform Test Configuration button to test the connection between Drupal and Office 365.
+• After successfully saving the configurations, please click on the Perform Test Configuration button to test the connection between Drupal and OAuth Provider.

-• On a Test Configuration popup, if you don't have any active session in Office 365 on the same browser, you will be asked to login into the Office 365.
-Once you are successfully logged into the Office 365, you will be provided with a list of the attributes that are received from the Office 365.
+• On a Test Configuration popup, if you don't have any active sessions on the same browser, you will be requested to login to the OAuth Provider.
+After successfully logging, you will be provided a list of attributes received from the OAuth Provider.

 • Select the Email Attribute from the dropdown menu in which the user's email ID is obtained and click on the Done button.

-• After clicking on Done button, you will be redirected to the Attribute & Role Mapping tab, in which you can also choose the Username Attribute from the drop-down and click on the Save Configuration button.
+• On the Attribute & Role Mapping tab, please select the Username Attribute from the dropdown list and click on the Save Configuration button.

 If you face any issues during the configuration or if you want some additional features, please contact us at drupalsupport@xecurify.com.